-One of the things we’re working on at our company is group alert app that 1. sends out an emergency alert if a person is in distress and 2. provides messaging between the person in distress and a preselected group of responders.
+One of the things we’re working on at our company is group alert app we call ASSIST that 1. sends out an emergency alert if a person is in distress and 2. provides messaging between the person in distress and a preselected group of responders.

 While our software is a robust solution developed for foreign embassies and international workers in hot spots around the globe, there are some off the shelf, “panic apps” that are great for personal safety.

 Here are a few of the ones I like best:

 By pushing the Red Button the application will send your current position and address (in the form of a Google Maps link) to all the numbers found in your panic contact list.